 Marketing and Communications Specialist

-Michelle Garcia is currently the Communications Specialist at the Caribbean Telecommunications Union (CTU), a position she has held since January 2017.
-Ms. Garcia is charged with the mandate to provide effective communications, and business development support for the CTU Secretariat, where she continues to increase public awareness of the CTU both regionally and internationally.
+Michelle Garcia is an international affairs and communications professional with approximately 15 years of experience working in intergovernmental organisations.
+She is currently the Communications Specialist at the Caribbean Telecommunications Union (CTU) where she is charged with providing effective communications to CTU’s 20 Member States and other concerned stakeholders, as well as providing business development services to the CTU Secretariat.
+She coordinates initiatives to increase public awareness of the CTU both regionally and internationally.

-Prior to joining the CTU, Ms. Garcia led the Communications Unit at the Association of Caribbean States (ACS), where she worked closely with key government and ministry counterparts, embassies, international organisations, as well as media personnel on a regional and global scale.
+Prior to joining the CTU, Michelle led the Communications Unit at the Association of Caribbean States (ACS), where she worked closely with government stakeholders, diplomatic missions, media personnel and other international organisations, to promote the ACS’ regional cooperation work.

 Information Technology Specialist